SFMOMA: The Chronicles of San Francisco

 A key part of this effort was finding the right display configuration, size, and placement to create the most inviting and immersive experience for viewers.
 As part of this effort, Sensory Interactive, SNA Displays, and the JR team worked together to explore a variety of design options, particularly for joining the two planes of the display at their intersection.

 Ultimately, the team settled on a curved connection and a slightly concave angle for the two planes.
 This approach draws visitors into the space and maximizes their sense of immersion as they are surrounded by the massive, slowly moving digital image.

 The teams from both SNA Displays and Sensory Interactive enjoyed having the opportunity to work on this rewarding project.

 “It was a thrill to be a part of an artwork of this caliber,” said Sensory Interactive’s Graefe.
 “And it was exciting to take the things we have learned from some of the world’s largest LED display projects and use them to elevate this display beyond almost anything that has previously been done in a museum environment.”

 “It’s pretty special to be part of a project that merges art and digital technology in such a bold, beautiful way,” said SNA Displays Senior Director of Marketing Gerard Shallo.
 “And this installation really highlights the fact that the right technology can help bring world-class artwork to life.”

-Presented in SFMOMA’s soaring Roberts Family Gallery, The Chronicles of San Francisco runs for approximately one year.
-The exhibition is free and accessible to the public.
+Presented in SFMOMA’s soaring Roberts Family Gallery, The Chronicles of San Francisco ran for approximately one year.
+During its run, the exhibition was free and accessible to the public.